GabrielBizzi/GabrielBizzi/README.md

 - 👾 I'm CTO and Co-founder of the company [Koda.dev](https://www.koda.dev.br/)

-- 🔭 I’m currently working on [Magna Sistemas](https://www.magnasistemas.com.br/)
+- 🔭 I’m currently working on [Aceleraí](https://www.acelerai.com.br)

-- 🌱 I'm currently learning Golang and Elixir
+- 🌱 I'm currently learning Machine Learning and Artificial Inteligence

-- ☕ Ask me about anything related to the front end and how to make really delicious coffee
+- ☕ Ask me about anything related to the full-stack end and how to make really delicious coffee

 <br />